dmuehlemann/RPGV/README.md

 ### Renewables.ninja
 Country-level PV power generation is taken from [Renewables.ninja](https://www.renewables.ninja/downloads).
 The explicit used dataset can be found [here](https://www.renewables.ninja/static/downloads/ninja_europe_pv_v1.1.zip).
 We use European country-specific capacity factors based on the reanalyse dataset MERRA-2 covering 1985-2016.
-The dataset is first used in the script '7_wr-ninja-combi.py' the following filename = data_folder / 'ninja/ninja_europe_pv_v1.1/ninja_pv_europe_v1.1_merra2.csv'
+The dataset is first used in the script '7_wr-ninja-combi.py' the following: filename = data_folder / 'ninja/ninja_europe_pv_v1.1/ninja_pv_europe_v1.1_merra2.csv'

 ### Installed PV capacities